 Though there are many masks a person can choose to wear, there are two that are very common.

 - Masks to cover pain.
 These are the smiling masks we wear when everything in our lives is crashing down around us.
 Taking this mask off would mean admitting that we’re not okay.
 We’d have to face the possibility that there might not be anybody to help us.
 This kind of self-awareness calls for deep change.
 Because of the fear of failure, this is a challenge most people are not comfortable with.
 It takes a deep strength to remove this mask, but it can be done.

 - Masks to cover shame.
 These are masks that scream self-confidence or pride in material possessions, even when the person wearing them feels worthless.
 We use these masks to point others to parts of ourselves that we like, or to help them notice the things which we hope give us worth.
 Masks like these serve as a distraction to keep outsiders from looking to where our flaws and shame lie.
 They pull people’s attention away from our true selves, from our humanity.

 We wear these masks with good reason.
 We have all felt our fair share of pain and rejection.
 Yet, we still want to be known for our true selves.
 How do we resolve this dichotomy?
 Is it possible for us to become okay with letting our masks down while being fully aware of the risk factors involved?

-The possibility of freedom to be ourselves is always going to get beat out by the likelihood of rejection, unless we can know we are perfectly safe from that pain.
+The possibility of freedom to be ourselves will always get beat out by the likelihood of rejection unless we can know we are perfectly safe from that pain.
 Other people, however, cannot make this guarantee.
 Just like us, they are human and flawed.
 They might not be able to be there when we need them and often fail us even when they try their hardest not to.